clojure/clojure/clojure.markdown

 Keywords are symbolic identifiers that evaluate to themselves.
 They provide very fast equality tests.
 Like Symbols, they have names and optional namespaces, both of which are strings.
 The leading ':' is not part of the namespace or name.

 ### Symbols
 Symbols are identifiers that are normally used to refer to something else.
 They can be used in program forms to refer to function parameters, let bindings, class names and global vars.
 They have names and optional namespaces, both of which are strings.
+Symbols can have metadata.

+### Collections

+All of the Clojure collections are immutable and [persistent][pd].
+In particular, the Clojure collections support efficient creation of 'modified' versions, by utilizing structural sharing, and make all of their performance bound guarantees for persistent use.
+The collections are efficient and inherently thread-safe.
+Collections are represented by abstractions, and there may be one or more concrete realizations.
+In particular, since 'modification' operations yield new collections, the new collection might not have the same concrete type as the source collection, but will have the same logical (interface) type.
+All the collections support these functions:

+---
+### (*count* coll)
+Returns the number of items in the collection. `(count nil)` returns `0`.

+---
+### (*conj* coll item)
+Conj[oin].
+Returns a new collection with the item added. `(conj nil item)` returns `(item)`.

+---
+### (*seq* coll)
+Sequence.
+Returns a new ISeq on the collection.
+If the collection is empty, returns `nil`. `(seq nil)` returns `nil`.

+### Lists (IPersistentList)

+### Maps (IPersistentMap)

+### Vectors (IPersistentVector)

+<h2 id="metadata">Metadata</h2>

 <h2 id="sequences">Sequences</h2>
 <h2 id="vars">Vars and the Global Environment</h2>